Pivotal structures of the Drinfeld center of a finite tensor category: The central Hopf comonad

 Here, the second equality follows from the naturality of $Z_2$, the third equality from that $f$ is a morphism of algebras, and the fifth from the fact that $\delta$ is a monoidal natural transformation.
-Thus $\widetilde{f}$ preserves the multiplication.
-We prove that $\widetilde{f}$ preserves the unit as follows:
+We also have